lucaspereira06/AdoCore/README.md

   Install-Package Ado

-- In Method ConfigureServices add this code to include provider of SQL SERVER:
+- In Method ConfigureServices on Startup.cs add this code to include provider of SQL SERVER:

   System.Data.Common.DbProviderFactories.AddSqlServerFactory();